 The German Club promotes awareness and appreciation of the German culture.
 Members hold an annual “German Week,” where creative and informative posters on Germany are displayed.
 Students pray in the language and members host a German trivia competition.
 Members provide tutoring for German students and organize study sessions for German classes.

 Members meet twice a month to plan upcoming events and share information.
 Fundraisers are held for club t-shirts and to offset the cost of participating in the Foreign Language Fair.
 The German Club is open to any student interested in the German language and culture.
-There are no dues or application process and interested students should see the club’s sponsor, Ms. Maria Sanders, for membership information.
+There are no dues or application process.

 The Global Outreach Club is designed to raise awareness of human rights issues around the world.
 Members conduct research into a variety of global issues and identify opportunities for student involvement through international aid organizations.
 Moved by the plight of children in Northern Uganda, the club’s first goal is to raise funds for the children and families of Patongo that have been displaced by violence.
 The club’s hope is to raise money that will go towards nutritional, educational and musical goals of international aid agencies operating in the region, giving these children an opportunity for something better.

 There are currently no dues to be a member and interested students can sign up at the annual club fair.
 Members meet every other Tuesday.
 Students must be in good academic standing to be a member.
 In its first year, the 2011-12 members raised $530 dollars and membership has tripled for the 2012-13 school year.
 Principal Sondra Morris sponsors the Global Outreach Club.